 The German Federal court has published its landmark ruling about diesel bans, confirming these are legally possible and, in areas where it is the fastest route to reducing pollution, legally required.
-This includes diesel vehicles up to and including Euro 5.

 It comes as Germany is referred to the EU’s highest court over its failure to tackle illegal pollution according to limits that came in to force in 2010.